Do You Have a Book in You?Join our Writer's Group and find out

 Everyone has a story.
 Anyone can write a book.
 Of all the people who can write books, a small fraction actually do, and of that small fraction, an even smaller fraction produce books that sell.
 Increase the odds of your success.
 If you are going to invest so much of yourself in this project, don’t you want to capitalize on that investment?

 We are offering this group at $497 for the year, which comes to less than $41.50/session.
 If you write a book and price it at $15, you will only have to sell thirty-three copies to pay for this invaluable information.
 And if you are one of the first three to sign up, you will only pay $397 for the year!
 That’s only $33/session and the sale of twenty-six $15 books.
-All sessions will be recorded so you will be able to listen later if you must miss a session or want to revisit the information.

 Still not sure?